deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 This guide shows how to create an ```RDD<DataSet>``` for image classification, starting from images stored on a network file system such as HDFS.

-Note that one limitation of the implementation is that the set of classes (i.e., the class/category labels) needs to be known provided or collected manually.
+Note that one limitation of the implementation is that the set of classes (i.e., the class/category labels when doing classification) needs to be known, provided or collected manually.
+This differs from using ImageRecordReader for classification on a single machine, which can automatically infer the set of class labels.
-This guide assumes they are available by some means.

 First, assume the images are in subdirectories based on their class labels.
 For example, suppose there are two classes, "cat" and "dog", the directory structure would look like:
 ```